opyate/opyate.github.io-src/content/longform/2015/06/17/add-logging-to-postgresql-on-docker.md

 title: "Add logging to PostgresQL on Docker"
-description: "A quick way to see what's going in and out of the database during development"
+summary: "A quick way to see what's going in and out of the database during development"
-layout: post

 tags: postgresql docker

 ---